- BENIN – OAPI

 COUNTRY : REPUBLIC OF CHILE

 The Intellectual Property Rights Office of Chile is known as the National Institute of Industrial Property (INAPI):

-International Treaties to which Australia is a signatory:
+International Treaties to which Chile is a signatory:

 The Chilean legal system is based on the Civil Law system.

 The Patents (Amendment Act) 2010.
 Patents are granted by the National Industrial Property Institute INAPI.